Electrical and Computer Engineering

 We’re excited to announce ECE 180 Introduction to Electrical and Computer Engineering, a new course available to students starting in fall 2020.
 This new in-person course will lay the foundation necessary for success in the ECE curriculum.
 Students will learn about common hardware and software tools.
 An overview of the profession and potential careers will help students put their learning in context, and a lab project will provide hands-on experience.Learn more about changes to the BSEE degree

-We’re investing heavily in the development of new asynchronous instruction tools and virtual lab experiences.
-Faculty training, curriculum updates, and technology improvements are all underway this summer.
+We’ve been investing heavily in the development of new asynchronous instruction tools and virtual lab experiences.
 Our aim is to offer a robust education in electrical engineering available to students in online and hybrid formats.Check out the latest ECE Course Schedule